Mom’s Chicken Char Siu is One of My Childhood Faves

 Description

 Char siu, iconic vibrantly red roasted Chinese BBQ, is one of my all-time favorite meals.
-Throughout my childhood & to this day, my mom often makes one of two versions – a more traditional succulent & tender char siu pork OR this particular juicy & crisp char siu chicken.
+Throughout my childhood and to this day, my mom often makes one of two versions – a more traditional succulent and tender char siu pork OR this particular juicy and crisp char siu chicken.
 If you don’t eat pork or you’re simply more likely to have chicken on hand, this recipe is a great alternative!

-Sticking with tradition, this oven-roasted chicken gets the signature spiced-savory-sweet flavor of char siu from a quick & simple marinade made with just 4 simple staples: soy sauce, dark brown sugar, garlic, & Chinese five spice.
+Sticking with tradition, this oven-roasted chicken gets the signature spiced-savory-sweet flavor of char siu from a quick and simple marinade made with just 4 simple staples: soy sauce, dark brown sugar, garlic, and Chinese five spice.
 If you’re after the signature red color, you can add in a few drops of red food coloring, too.

-Once it’s marinated & soaked in all of the flavor, simply roast the chicken in the oven until it’s juicy & tender.
-If you’re a fan of smoky caramelization & super-crisp chicken skin, finish it off under the broiler for a few minutes before slicing & serving.
+Once it’s marinated and soaked in all of the flavor, simply roast the chicken in the oven until it’s juicy and tender.
+If you’re a fan of smoky caramelization and super-crisp chicken skin, finish it off under the broiler for a few minutes before slicing and serving.

 Aside from its deep, rich flavor, the best thing about char siu chicken is its versatility.
-I most often enjoy it over a bowl of rice & veggies, but you can also use it as an add-in for stir-fried noodles, fried rice, manapua or bao-style buns, & so much more – refer to the blog post, above, for tons of serving suggestions to get you started!
+I most often enjoy it over a bowl of rice and veggies, but you can also use it as an add-in for stir-fried noodles, fried rice, manapua or bao-style buns, and so much more – refer to the blog post, above, for tons of serving suggestions to get you started!

 Ingredients

-• kosher salt & ground white pepper, to season
+- kosher salt and ground white pepper, to season

 Instructions

-1. Prepare the char siu marinade: In a small bowl, combine the soy sauce, dark brown sugar, water, Chinese five spice, garlic powder, & red food coloring (if using).
-Season with 1 heaping teaspoon kosher salt & 1/4 teaspoon ground white pepper.
+- Prepare the char siu marinade: In a small bowl, combine the soy sauce, dark brown sugar, water, Chinese five spice, garlic powder, and red food coloring (if using).
+Season with 1 heaping teaspoon kosher salt and ¼ teaspoon ground white pepper.
 Whisk to combine well.
-Transfer 1/2 of the marinade to a small airtight container or jar & reserve for basting the roasted chicken.
-Char siu marinade mixed in a small clear glass mixing bowl sits atop a creamy white textured surface.
-A small metal whisk rests inside of the bowl for stirring.
+Transfer ½ of the marinade to a small airtight container or jar and reserve for basting the roasted chicken.

-3. Roasting prep: About 30 minutes before you’re ready to roast, pull the char siu marinated chicken out of the refrigerator to come to room temperature for more even cooking.
-Preheat the oven to 425 degrees F, ensuring one oven rack is positioned in the center of the oven & a second oven rack is positioned directly under the broiler.
+- Roasting prep: About 30 minutes before you’re ready to roast, pull the char siu marinated chicken out of the refrigerator to come to room temperature for more even cooking.
+Preheat the oven to 425 degrees F, ensuring one oven rack is positioned in the center of the oven and a second oven rack is positioned directly under the broiler.
 Line a rimmed baking sheet with parchment or foil for easy clean up as desired.
-Lightly spray a wire rack with cooking spray & set it in the baking sheet.
-Transfer the char siu marinated chicken thighs to a wire rack, shaking off & discarding any excess marinade.
-Bone-in, skin-on chicken thighs that have been marinated in char siu marinade sit atop a rack that sits above an aluminum lined baking sheet.
-The baking sheet sits atop a creamy white textured surface.
+Lightly spray a wire rack with cooking spray and set it in the baking sheet.
+Transfer the char siu marinated chicken thighs to a wire rack, shaking off and discarding any excess marinade.

 Notes

-• Can I use boneless, skinless chicken instead?
+- Can I use boneless, skinless chicken instead?
 Sure!
-While we love bone-in, skin-on chicken for their richness, juiciness, & crispy skin, boneless chicken breasts or thighs also work well for this char siu chicken recipe.
+While we love bone-in, skin-on chicken for their richness, juiciness, and crispy skin, boneless chicken breasts or thighs also work well for this char siu chicken recipe.
 Roast directly on a baking sheet (no rack required) for 15-18 minutes or until cooked through, basting halfway through as directed.
-If using chicken thighs, remove from the oven, carefully slice, & place under the broiler as directed for a crispy finish.
-If using breasts, be sure to pound the them out flat or cut them in half lengthwise (butterflied) prior to marinating to ensure they roast up evenly & skip broiling (they will dry out).
+If using chicken thighs, remove from the oven, carefully slice, and place under the broiler as directed for a crispy finish.
+If using breasts, be sure to pound the them out flat or cut them in half lengthwise (butterflied) prior to marinating to ensure they roast up evenly and skip broiling (they will dry out).

-• Dark brown sugar is one of my family’s favorite pantry ingredients for savory-sweet Asian-inspired meals.
-Made with a more generous amount of molasses than light brown sugar, dark brown sugar tends to be richer in flavor & yields more caramelly results in marinades & sauces.
+- Dark brown sugar is one of my family’s favorite pantry ingredients for savory-sweet Asian-inspired meals.
+Made with a more generous amount of molasses than light brown sugar, dark brown sugar tends to be richer in flavor and yields more caramelly results in marinades and sauces.
 If you only have light brown sugar on hand, feel free to substitute with regular light brown sugar.

-• Chinese Five Spice is a warm spice blend commonly used in Chinese cooking, & it’s a must-have ingredient if you like to cook Chinese-style dishes at home.
-While the spices can vary in variety & number (sometimes 5 spice blends are made with more or less than 5 spices!), a Five Spice blend typically includes cinnamon, cloves, fennel, & star anise.
+- Chinese Five Spice is a warm spice blend commonly used in Chinese cooking, and it’s a must-have ingredient if you like to cook Chinese-style dishes at home.
+While the spices can vary in variety and number (sometimes 5 spice blends are made with more or less than 5 spices!), a Five Spice blend typically includes cinnamon, cloves, fennel, and star anise.
 It’s readily available in Asian grocery stores or in the spice aisle at most conventional grocery stores.
 My go-to is Simply Organic’s Five Spice Powder.

-• Storage & Reheating: Leftover char siu chicken will keep, stored in an airtight container in the refrigerator, for up to 4 days.
+- Storage and Reheating: Leftover char siu chicken will keep, stored in an airtight container in the refrigerator, for up to 4 days.
 Reheat leftovers in the microwave or on the stovetop until warmed through.

 Recipe by Jess Larson, Plays Well With Butter | Photography by KJ & Company, Kate Poskochil